-- Sometimes children have difficulties feeding, and they may require additional support to be able to feed well.
-It is important to consult a health care provider if you have any concerns about your child's feeding. - Children with feeding difficulties are at increased risk of becoming malnourished.
-Regular growth monitoring and feeding a variety of foods at each meal is important for all children.
-Food such as oil, ghee, and butter provide extra energy.
-Other high energy foods include seeds, - groundnuts, avocados, and animal-source foods. - Seek immediate care at a facility if your child is losing weight, or displays warning signs like frequent coughing or tearing while feeding, jaw tightening that prevents feeding, fast breathing or breathing becoming wet-sounding, excessive sweating or tiring quickly when feeding, or vomiting after feeding.
+- \ Sometimes children have difficulties feeding, and they may require additional support to be able to feed well.
+It is important to consult a health care provider if you have any concerns about your child's feeding. - \ Children with feeding difficulties are at increased risk of becoming malnourished.
+Regular growth monitoring is important for all children.

+\ Seek immediate care at a facility if your child is losing weight, or displays warning signs like frequent coughing or tearing while feeding, jaw tightening that prevents feeding, fast breathing or breathing becoming wet-sounding, excessive sweating or tiring quickly when feeding, or vomiting after feeding.

-Praise, demonstrate, and practice with the Practical Tips for complementary feeding starting at 6 months
+Praise, demonstrate, and practise with the Practical Tips for complementary feeding starting at 6 months